snerpton/textbox-multiple-character-limited/README.md

 2. Build demo datatype
 ----------------------------------

-This is done and sees to work OK with the following features (see images below):
+This is done, and seems to work OK with the following features (see images below):

+- Configurable character limit.
 - Number of characters used and character limit are displayed to the user.
 - Exceeding the character limit turns the the property editor label and text below the user input red.
 In the background AngularJS sets model.value to undefined.
-- If the user attempts to save/publish the node, then a big red horizontal bar across the top of the node indicates the 'property has errors'.
+- If the user attempts to save/publish the node whilst exceeding the character limit, then a big red horizontal bar across the top of the node indicates the 'property has errors'.
 I guess Umbraco does this for us.

 ![Configuring the character limit](http://www.snerpton.net/images-external/git/textbox-multiple-character-limited/Screen%20Shot%202013-09-10%20at%2009.12.55.png)